Handel Institute Grants and Awards

 Handel Institute Conference Awards are intended to help individuals attend an overseas conference to read a paper on a Handel-related subject that has already been accepted by the conference organisers.
 The awards, which relate to the cost of travel and/or accommodation, are open to UK residents who wish to attend a conference elsewhere and to overseas residents who wish to attend one in the UK.
 Applications must be submitted before expenditure is incurred, and preference will be given to postgraduate students and early-career academics.
 Closing dates for applications: 30 November 2017; 30 April and 31 August 2018.

 Grants for Staged Productions of Handel's Operas

 The Handel Institute offers grants of up to £5,000 towards a production of an opera by Handel.
-The production should be planned to take place by the end of 2019.
+The production should be planned to take place by the end of 2020.
 The production company may be professional or amateur or a combination.
-The closing date for applications was 30 November 2017.
-Results will be made known in mid-January 2018.
+The closing date for applications in 2018 is 31 October 2018.
+Results will be made known early in 2019.

 Further grants and awards for research, conferences, and performance.